microsoft/pxt/tests/project-tools-test/README.md

   After acknowledgement, focus goes to the next/previous entry or the panel when empty.
 Reopen in another tab/browser to verify removal.
 Deleting a backpack entry does not remove copies already inserted into projects.

+## Dedicated Backpack staging handoff

+No frontend suite is a substitute for the actual HTTP handler/infrastructure test.
+The backend integration suite runs the actual PXT XHR client, IndexedDB and Fuse against local HTTP and the real Backpack Cosmos class with an SDK-level fake.
+It does not use real cloud credentials or establish cross-device Azure behavior.

+- Public storage adapter: `createBackpackLocalStorage(IDBFactory)` returns
+  `BackpackLocalStorage`; `listAsync(namespace)` and atomic `changeAsync(namespace, key, expected, next)` use actual transaction completion.
+  `BackpackLocalRecord` and `backpackLocalNamespace(target, userId?)` describe records.
+  These exports live in [backpack.ts](../../webapp/src/backpack.ts); no test-only global hooks.
+  [backpackStorage.ts](../../webapp/src/backpackStorage.ts) also re-exports this public adapter boundary.
+- Transport injection: supply the existing `pxt.Util.requestAsync` boundary, not `AuthClient.apiAsync`; retain `allowHttpErrors`, credentials, captured authorization, and target headers.
+Binary previews use `window.fetch` and `AbortSignal` separately.
+- Metadata types: `BackpackSummary`, `BackpackLimits`, `BackpackEntry`, `BackpackState`.
+  Cloud entries carry `summary`, not an `item` with invented code. `complete` is false for interrupted pagination. `getBackpackItems()` now returns only valid local bodies;
+  use `importBackpackEntryAsync(entry, headerId)` for card-based Add.
+- Existing capture `saveBackpackItemAsync` and body import `importBackpackItemAsync` signatures remain.
+Rename accepts an optional observed `BackpackEntry` as its third argument to preserve a dialog's ETag. `retryBackpackEntryAsync` retries one pending record, and `getBackpackPreviewAsync` returns a private Blob owned by the caller.
+- Verify three pages of metadata, a later-page search match, no content before Add, lazy PNG requests and revoked object URLs.
+Force missing content and confirm trash remains available and refresh can recover the card.
+- Force PUT 413/409/503, dropped ACK, ID collision, rename/delete 412, expired create
+  retry, blocked/aborted IndexedDB, account changes during all requests, and independent promotion with good/bad/conflicting neighbors.
+A 2xx create must correspond to a committed backend entry; a local transaction request succeeding is not an ACK.
+  The backend now stores each complete capture in a single Cosmos record.
+A failed atomic save leaves either no record or the committed record, never a partial server upload; pending recovery lives in the client's IndexedDB.
+- Test **Old Backpack data… → Export old data / Cancel / Clear old Backpack data**.
+  Only these explicit actions may read/remove the legacy preference.
+No reset endpoint, automatic migration, unrelated settings rewrite, or preference fallback is added.
+- No new dependency is required.
+Chromium is already required by the UI suite and is now also required by the storage suite.
+Capture/preview/block/project suites remain separate and should be included in the full regression run.